‘Love means never having to say you’re ugly’

 Gnats proving too difficult to present onscreen, Phibes lowers deadly vampire bats into Dr Dunwoody’s bedroom via the skylight.
 The ferocious winged beasts are cute vegetarian fruit bats, but shh, no-one noticed.

-Right animal this time, stuck-up Dr Hargreaves has his head crushed by Dr Phibes’s constricting frog head-piece at a masked ball.
+Stuck-up Doctor Hargreaves has his head crushed by Dr Phibes’s constricting frog head-piece at a masked ball.
 A funny and disturbing scene ensues as assorted horses and birds peer over to view his corpse.

 Dr Hedgepath is frozen to death in his car, a fiendish ice machine attached to the engine.